bbrearle/myskybridge-documentation/app/content/getting_started.md

 After checking the Connect boxes for each of the students to invite to the call, you will click ‘Start Video Session’.
 You will be redirected to the video call, and will need to authorize Myskybridge to access your computers camera and microphone.
 You should receive a notification asking permission.

-If you do not receive a notification, or are having trouble starting a video session, you can go to the Video Troubleshooting article to learn more.
+If you do not receive a notification, or are having trouble starting a video session, you can go to the <a href=“#video-troubleshooting”>Video troubleshooting</a> article to learn more.

 All students will receive a notification that they have been invited to the video session.